 Vail Pass Bike Shuttle: Summer’s top activity runs until mid October (exact date weather dependent).
 With the changing of the leaves, the fall is a great time to add a few layers and take a beautiful ride down Vail Pass.

 Golf: There are 5 golf courses in Summit County, all unique in their own way.
-The Breckenridge course includes three Jack Nicklaus Signature Nines and is open through October 8, 2017.
+The Breckenridge course includes three Jack Nicklaus Signature Nines and is open tentatively through October.

 Zipline: AVA Adventures offers both ziplining and an incredible Via Ferrata adventure for those who want to push the limits of their comfort zones.
 Activities run through the end of October.